sakthivenkat93/tretton37_assignment/README.md

 This project includes the following functionalities.

-### The base app layout with employee contact information rendered with data from the API
+The base app layout with employee contact information rendered with data from the API

-### Responsive design to limited sizes(4-column, 3-column and a single column grid)
+Responsive design to limited sizes(4-column, 3-column and a single column grid)

+Filter by Office Location and Employee Name

 # Getting Started with the Application